-In the morning, you have a nice cup of coffee after waking up.
-The afternoon may bring a craving for an ice-cold cola.
-After a long day at work, all you want to do is sit down to dinner and maybe a glass of wine.
+In the morning, you have a big bowl of cereal.
+The afternoon may bring a craving for a donut.
+After a long day at work, all you want to do is sit down to Mexican dinner and maybe a glass of wine.
 However, all of these choices could be making your hot flashes more frequent or more intense.

-Why Do I Feel a Hot Flash After I Snack?
+Why Do I Get Hot Flashes After I Eat Meals?

-Why Do I Get Hot Flashes After Dinner?
+Why Else Do I Get Hot Flashes After I Eat?

 All of the foods listed here are potential triggers.
 Every woman is different and responds to different stimuli.
-Try cutting one of these things out of your diet at a time to see if there is a noticeable effect on your hot flashes.
-Keep a journal of what you consume and when you get hot flashes to see if you can identify your own personal triggers, and learn more about treatments for hot flashes that will tackle this bothersome menopause symptom right at its origin.
+Try an elimination diet alongside journaling what you consume and when you get hot flashes to see if you can identify your own personal triggers.
+Also, check out natural and effective treatments for hot flashes that will tackle this bothersome menopause symptom right at its origin.